tomhallmain/simple_image_compare/README.md

 - Extension with [refacdir](https://github.com/tomhallmain/refacdir) for file operations
 - Find related images and prompts from embedded ComfyUI workflows

-It is not implemented yet, but there will ultimately be zoom and drag functionality in browsing mode, as well as when viewing grouped images after a comparison has been run.
+Zoom and drag functionality is available in both browsing mode, as well as when viewing grouped images after a comparison has been run.

 ## Configuration